Juilliard School of Music while still in high school

 Taught at Saddleback Valley Unified School District Adult Education Program from 1975 to 1978

-For information about the LaGuardia High School Mildred Landecker Choral Music
+There exists a LaGuardia High School Mildred Landecker Choral Music Purchase Endowed Fund.

 To see a photo of James Conlon and Mildred Landecker backstage after an